-Over the past 12 months, HBF has:

-- Selected a modern slavery assessment platform for implementation - Undertaken a detailed review of our third party risk management process as part of our commitment to continuous improvement - Assessed modern slavery risks prior to entering any new contract - Increased engagement with suppliers to improve awareness of modern slavery risk controls - Continued to actively engage with industry working groups for modern slavery
+- Over the past 12 months, HBF has: - Selected and implemented Informed365 as the preferred modern slavery assessment platform for use.
+Working with technology provider Informed365 and Health Funds Australia to assess and address modern slavery risks through its supply chains.
+This collaboration allowed Health Fund members to assess and report on their supply chain networks more easily through a single online platform which collects, compares, and collates information on suppliers, to inform year-on-year progress.
+This approach promotes consistency across the industry & streamlines the reporting process for businesses involved. - Undertaken a detailed review of our third-party risk management process as part of our commitment to continuous improvement - · Assessed modern slavery risks prior to entering any new contract - Increased engagement with suppliers to improve awareness of modern slavery risk controls - Continued to actively engage with industry working groups for modern slavery